Skip to Main Content

 By connecting veterans and military family members to opportunities to serve again through public service, the program aims to leverage the widespread public trust of the veteran community to shore up confidence in government and democratic institutions.
 Veterans and military families are a well-networked, easily mobilized and service-oriented group of Americans.
 The Volcker Alliance reports that the veteran community also holds incredibly high levels of public trust — approximately 70% of Americans have confidence in veterans to “do what’s right” for America.

-“Trust in government is at an all-time low, and state and local governments are struggling to recruit talent with the skills needed for effective service delivery,” said Sara Mogulescu, president of the Volcker Alliance.
+“State and local governments are struggling to recruit talent with the skills needed for effective service delivery,” said Sara Mogulescu, president of the Volcker Alliance.
 “The veteran community is a diverse, highly trusted and service-oriented group of leaders that, with more intentional engagement, is uniquely positioned to fill leadership positions in state and local government.”

 “Completing a master’s degree from the Glenn College helped me understand the theory and related practical skills of many things witnessed around the world: trust being difficult to earn but easy to lose, collaboration versus competition, and community responsibility versus self-interest.
 This helped tremendously in my military career just as much as it helps me now,” he said.